|Seahorse Swimming Club | sitemap | log in|

 A day out to Llanberis and Llandudno on 4th July 2015 was the venue for this years summer trip.
 Members and their families and friends enjoyed a train ride alongside Llanberis Lake before heading to Llandudno for a stroll in the sunshine on the pier and the sea front.

-A six mile sponsored walk by Seahorse members took place on 31st May 2015 from the Rising Sun Pub, Crewe, to the Barony Park, Nantwich and back to Rising Sun.
+A six mile sponsored walk by Seahorse members took place on 31st May 2015 from the Rising Sun Pub, Crewe, to the Barony Park, Nantwich and then back to Rising Sun.
 The event was held to support FRIENDS FOR LEISURE - a voluntary organisation in Cheshire East for disabled children and young people.
 Despite the threat of rain, it remained dry and everyone enjoyed the walk.

 HMS AMBUSCADE REUNION

 Members of Seahorse teamed up with former Seamen from HMS Ambuscade at their bi-annual reunion at Crewe on 30th May 2015.
 A boat event was held at Queen's Park with timed races on the lake.
 Everyone had lots of fun on a warm sunny day and Seahorse came close to winning the event.

 Seahorse member Jamie Hinde has set himself a challenge of swimming 50 miles at Crewe Pool to raise funds for The Ronald McDonald House (RMH) at Alder Hey Children's Hospital, Liverpool, which provides a 'home from home' so parents or carers can stay close to the critically ill children at little or no cost.
 Jamie's marathon swim began in February 2015 and will take place during his weekly sessions at Seahorse.
 He is hoping to complete the swim by January 2016.